 Canning: if you want to keep it long-term, sterilize the jars and proceed as you would when making jam.
 Here is a good post on options for how to sterilize glass jars.

 Freezing: it can be frozen, especially if you don't add the cornstarch.
-I regularly do it and have a last-minute dessert sauce for ice cream or cheesecake for a dinner party if needed. - Customize: consider adding more or less sugar and more or less citrus juice to adapt the sauce to your liking.
-Use a ground spice like cinnamon or almond extract when you remove it from heat for a different flavor.
+I regularly do it and have a last-minute dessert sauce for ice cream or cheesecake for a dinner party if needed.
+Customize: consider adding more or less sugar and more or less citrus juice to adapt the sauce to your liking.
+When you remove it from heat, use a ground spice like cinnamon or almond extract for a different flavor.
+You can use other berries and change the citrus juice if you want to: blackberries with orange, strawberries with lime or orange, or raspberries with lemon.

 rosetta m cafin says